Skip to main content

 How to use Holdouts

-- To create a new holdout, navigate to the Holdouts section on the Statsig console (it is a specialized kind of experiment): https://console.statsig.com/holdouts
+1. To create a new holdout, navigate to the Holdouts section on the Statsig console (it is a specialized kind of experiment).

 How to read Holdouts

 Holdouts on Statsig use the same “equal variant” methodology as Feature Gate rollouts, whereby metric lifts are computed by equal sized groups to calculate holdout lift.
 You can read more about the advantages of this methodology in “A/B Testing Intuition Busters: Common Misunderstandings in Online Controlled Experiments” by Ron Kohavi, Alex Deng, & Lukas Vermeer.
-Accordingly, the Cumulative Exposures panel for a given Holdout shows total exposures of the Holdout, broken down into three groups-- (1) Units that were included in the Holdout, and were used for analysis
+Accordingly, the Cumulative Exposures panel for a given Holdout shows total exposures of the Holdout, broken down into three groups:

-- Units that were not included in the Holdout, and were used for analysis vs. the holdout group
+2. Not in holdout (Test); used for analysis: Units that were not included in the Holdout and were selected for comparison against the holdout group.

-- Units that were not included in the Holdout, and were not used for analysis
+3. Not in holdout (Test); not used for analysis: Units that were not included in the Holdout and were not used in the lift calculation.

 Best Practices

-- Size - Statsig recommends a small holdout percentage, say 1% – 2%, to limit the number of customers who don’t see new features.
+1. Size - Statsig recommends a low single-digit holdout percentage, say 1% – 2%, to limit the number of customers who don’t see new features.

 Unit ID Types